Onr/Council-GAN/README.md

             └──im8.jpg
             └── ...
 ```
-and change the data_root property to ./datasets/DATASET_NAME in the yaml file
+and change the data_root attribute to ./datasets/DATASET_NAME in the yaml file

 ### Training:
 #### selfi2anime: